 Marta’s House/Klamath Crisis Center has been serving victims of domestic violence, sexual assault, stalking, and human trafficking for over 30 years.
 We work to support victims however they may need- by providing shelter, with support during a SANE visit, help filling out restraining orders, navigating the DHS or court systems, or whatever else a victim may need to be able to find safety.

 Domestic violence is a pattern of coercive, controlling behavior that can include physical abuse, emotional or psychological abuse, sexual abuse or financial abuse (using money to exert control).
 Some abusers can have control without ever using physical violence.
-Domestic violence is a dangerous, and affects people from all walks of life.
+Domestic violence is dangerous, and affects people from all walks of life.
 Domestic violence does not discriminate by age, socioeconomic background, sexual orientation, gender identity, religion, or ability.

 Abusive partners make it very difficult for victims to escape relationships.
 Sadly, survivors may endure domestic violence for years.
 It is important for survivors to know that the abuse is not their fault, and that they are not alone.
 Help is available to those who are experiencing domestic violence.